raj562004/internship-final-code/README.md

 The server will start on port 5000.
 You can access the web interface at `http://localhost:5000`.

 then open new terminal -> cd flask-drow
+then npm install
 then npm run dev